cmonaghan/dino-api/README.md

 # Dino API

-An api that takes a carbon emissions value and returns the equivalent number of dinosaurs it took to produce that much fossil fuel.
+An API that takes car miles traveled and returns the equivalent number of dinosaurs (fossil fuel) it took to produce that much gasoline.

 ## Setup